cockroachdb/docs/v22.1/follower-reads.md

 docs_area: develop
 ---

-A _follower read_, which is performed on the nearest replica regardless of the replica's [leaseholder](architecture/overview.html#architecture-leaseholder) status, can reduce read latencies and increase throughput.
-Applications in [multi-region deployments](multiregion-overview.html) especially can use follower reads to get improved performance.
-For details, see [Follower Reads Topology](topology-follower-reads.html).
+A _follower read_ is performed on the [nearest replica](architecture/overview.html#architecture-replica) relative to the SQL gateway that is executing the SQL statement regardless of the replica's [leaseholder](architecture/overview.html#architecture-leaseholder) status.
+Using the nearest replica can reduce read latencies and increase throughput.
+Applications in [multi-region deployments](topology-follower-reads.html) especially can use follower reads to get improved performance.

 {% include enterprise-feature.md %}

 ## Follower read types

-A _strong follower read_ is a read taken from a [`GLOBAL`](global-tables.html) table.
+A _strong follower read_ is a read taken from a [Global](global-tables.html) table.
 Such tables are optimized for low-latency reads from every region in the database.
 The tradeoff is that writes will incur higher latencies from any given region, since writes have to be replicated across every region to make the global low-latency reads possible.

-A [_stale follower read_](#stale-follower-reads) is a historical read taken from the nearest [replica](architecture/overview.html#architecture-replica).
+A [_stale follower read_](#stale-follower-reads) is a historical read taken from the nearest replica.
 You should use stale follower reads only when your application can tolerate reading stale data, since the results of stale follower reads may not reflect the latest writes against the tables you are querying.

 The following table summarizes the read types and how to accomplish them.